konnov/protocols-made-fun/_posts/2025-03-09-random-walks.md

 contain 4-6 replicas, depending on the protocol.
 Hence, **we should expect a significantly worse coverage by random walks on PBFT**.

+Why do engineers keep running randomized experiments?
+Well, it is relatively easy to write a simulator.
+(It is not that easy to write one that actually works!)
+I have seen people playing with action distributions in the simulator, just to drive the search towards "interesting" states.
+Whenever I was asking, where the distributions were coming from, they could not explain this.
+Simulators are deceptive.
+You have to understand what you are doing, or, better, incorporate feedback.
+The most basic feedback is state coverage, though we can implement more sophisticated feedback mechanisms.

 From our experiments it may look like **state enumeration is all we need**.
 I would argue that it is true **as long as the set of reachable states fits into memory**.
 We do not have to store the states directly in memory, practical model